green-fox-academy/Eszkis/Sagemcom/Process.md

 ## Task 2.: Compile code using Maven

 Never used Maven before, so I checked what is it, and how to use it.
 I found a [webpage](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) about Maven.
 It show me how to set it up, and how start your first project.<br/>
 First I installed Maven to my computer.
 I have linux Mint on my computer, so I used a console command to install it.

-16:15-
+I followed the website steps, and managed to set up my first Maven project.
+I changed to application code, to print out what I wanted.
+After every step my application works as I wanted.

+## Task 3.: Set up GitLab useing Maven.

+## Time:
+  - 16:15-17:22: Task 1-2<br/>